What is sepsis?

 Will having an infection give my child sepsis?

-Not necessarily.
+Not always.
 Most people with infections do not get sepsis.
-But your child at St. Jude might be at risk because of certain conditions or medical procedures.
+At Jude, your child might be at risk because of certain conditions or medical procedures.

 Who is at risk for sepsis?